 Security Transactions - Security transactions are accounted for as of the trade date.
 Net realized gains and losses are determined on the identified cost basis, which is also used for federal income tax purposes.
-Certain countries impose taxes on realized gains on the sale of securities registered in their country.
-The fund records the foreign tax expense, if any, on an accrual basis.
-The foreign tax expense on realized gains and unrealized appreciation reduces the net realized gain (loss) on investment transactions and net unrealized appreciation (depreciation) on investments, respectively.

 Investment Income - Dividend income less foreign taxes withheld, if any, is recorded as of the ex-dividend date.
 Distributions received on securities that represent a return of capital or long-term capital gain are recorded as a reduction of cost of investments and/or as a realized gain.
 The fund may estimate the components of distributions received that may be considered nontaxable distributions or long-term capital gain distributions for income tax purposes.
 Interest income is recorded on the accrual basis and includes accretion of discounts and amortization of premiums.
 Securities lending income is net of fees and rebates earned by the lending agent for its services.